z00mm00z/Rocket-Motor-Test-Stand/README.md

 - Manages the countdown and ignition of the motor, as well as the calibration of the loadcell.
 - Produces noises and light appropriate for the current situation.

 Ignition and data recording is automated from the beginning of the countdown to the end of the burn.
-Data is logged in a CSV file and I've written a very simple "protocol" to read from a config file (where most settings can be adjusted), the format of which is borrowed from Joe Barnard (Thanks Joe).
+Data is logged in a CSV file and I've written a very simple "protocol" to read from a config file (where most settings can be adjusted), the format of which is borrowed from Joe Barnard.

 The system also waits for a period of time after burnout to make sure that it has not incorrectly detected burnout and that we don't lose any data as a result.